 JUDY PFAFF was born in London in 1946.
-She received her Bachelor of Fine Arts degree from Washington University in Saint Louis, Missouri in 1971 and graduated from Yale University with a Master of Fine Arts degree in 1973.
+She received her Bachelor of Fine Arts degree from Washington University in St. Louis, MO in 1971 and graduated from Yale University with a Master of Fine Arts degree in 1973.

-A pioneer of installation art, Pfaff has had over 100 major solo installations across the country and abroad at such venues as the Chazen Museum of Art, University of Wisconsin, Madison, WI; the Denver Art Museum, Denver, CO; the Saint Louis Art Museum, Saint Louis, MO; the Albright-Knox Art Gallery, Buffalo, NY; Contemporary Arts Center, Cincinnati, OH and the Hirshorn Museum and Sculpture Garden of the Smithsonian Institution, Washington, D.C.
+A pioneer of installation art, Pfaff has had over 100 major solo installations across the country and abroad at such venues as the Chazen Museum of Art, University of Wisconsin, Madison, WI; the Denver Art Museum, Denver, CO; the St. Louis Art Museum, St. Louis, MO; the Albright-Knox Art Gallery, Buffalo, NY; Contemporary Arts Center, Cincinnati, OH; and the Hirshhorn Museum and Sculpture Garden, Washington, D.C.

 Pfaff was the represented artist for the United States in the 1998 São Paolo Biennial.
-Her work is included in many public and private collections including the Albright-Knox Art Gallery, Buffalo, NY; The Brooklyn Museum, Brooklyn, NY; the Detroit Institute of Arts, Detroit, MI; the High Museum of Art, Atlanta, GA; the Chazen Museum of Art, Madison, WI; The Museum of Modern Art, New York, NY; the Whitney Museum of American Art, New York, NY and the National Museum of Women in the Arts, Washington, D.C.
+Her work is included in many public and private collections including the Albright-Knox Art Gallery, Buffalo, NY; Brooklyn Museum, Brooklyn, NY; Detroit Institute of Arts, Detroit, MI; High Museum of Art, Atlanta, GA; Chazen Museum of Art, Madison, WI; Museum of Modern Art, New York, NY; Whitney Museum of American Art, New York, NY and National Museum of Women in the Arts, Washington, D.C.

-Pfaff is the recipient of numerous awards including a MacArthur Fellowship, 2004; an Award of Merit Gold Medal for Sculpture from the American Academy of Arts and Letters, New York, 2002; a Bessie Award, 1984; a Guggenheim Fellowship, 1983 as well as two Na- tional Endowment for the Arts grants, 1979 and 1986.
-She is the Richard B. Fisher Professor in the Arts and Co-Chair of the Studio Arts Program at Bard College, Annandale-on-Hudson, New York.
+Pfaff is the recipient of numerous awards including the Lifetime Achievement Award from the International Sculpture Center (2014); a MacArthur Fellowship (2004); an Award of Merit Gold Medal for Sculpture from the American Academy of Arts and Letters, New York (2002); a Bessie Award (1984); and a Guggenheim Fellowship (1983), as well as two grants from the National Endowment for the Arts (1979 and 1986).
+She is the Richard B. Fisher Professor in the Arts and Co-Chair of the Studio Arts Program at Bard College, Annan- dale-on-Hudson, NY.

-Recently, Pfaff was the visiting artist in the Walter Gropius Master Artist Series at the Huntington Museum of Art in Huntington, West Virginia.
-The artist currently lives and works in Kingston and Tivoli, New York.
+Recently, Pfaff was the visiting artist in the Walter Gropius Master Artist Series at the Huntington Museum of Art in Huntington, WV.
+The artist currently lives and works in Kingston and Tivoli, NY.